We’ve put together the following Set up Info and FAQ to help make your day an enjoyable one!

 But what if I don’t get the spot I wanted?

 Then you will get another spot.
 Please be respectful of Art in the Park volunteers and other artists.
 We encourage you to get to know your fellow artist neighbours for sharing creative inspiration, friendships, collaborations, and learning opportunities.
-Artists are to be set up by noon and remain set up until the festival is over at 5 pm.

 Why do we have to stay set up until 5pm?